leoglonz/ngen/extern/dhbv_2_0/README.md

 # $\delta$ HBV 2.0 Submodule

-**Copying from LSTM rn for reference**
+*These instructions originally written for ngen implementation of NOAA-OWP [lstm](https://github.com/CIROH-UA/lstm)*

 ---

 ## About
-This submodule is linked in from: https://github.com/CIROH-UA/lstm, which is a fork of https://github.com/NOAA-OWP/lstm.
-This directory follows the template for linking submodules from https://github.com/NOAA-OWP/ngen/edit/master/extern/cfe/.
+This submodule is linked in from: https://github.com/mhpi/dHBV_2_0.
+This directory follows the template for linking submodules from https://github.com/NOAA-OWP/ngen/edit/master/extern/cfe/ and example set by Jonathan Frame et al. with https://github.com/CIROH-UA/lstm.

 #### Extra Outer Directory